bagoesrex/tanstack-query-notes/README.md

   - `staleTime: 2 * 60 * 1000` → data stays fresh for 2 minutes.
   - `staleTime: Infinity` → data won’t refetch automatically until the query is manually invalidated.
   - `staleTime: 'static'` → never refetch, even after invalidation.

+## Refetch Behavior

+A stale query will automatically refetch when:

+- A new component mounts using the query.
+- The browser window regains focus.
+- The network reconnects.

+You can customize this behavior with:

+- `refetchOnMount`
+- `refetchOnWindowFocus`
+- `refetchOnReconnect`
+- `refetchInterval` → schedules periodic refetching (independent from `staleTime`).